Paterson Joseph: Writing

 In October 2022, Joseph's debut novel The Secret Diaries of Charles Ignatius Sancho was released, published by Dialogue Books.
 The book charts the life of Charles Ignatius Sancho through fictionalised diary entries, letters and commentary.
 Writing in The New York Times, reviewer Thomas Mallon concluded: "With the conjuring tricks of historical fiction, Joseph has taken an actual man and, two and a half centuries later, made him as thoroughly himself, and as fully present, as he was the first time round."
 The novel was shortlisted for the 2023 Jhalak Prize, and won the 2023 RSL Christopher Bland Prize.
 Joseph was also a contributor to the 2024 book Encounters with James Baldwin: Celebrating 100 Years.

 Chancellor of Oxford Brookes University

 In October 2022, Joseph was announced as the next Chancellor of Oxford Brookes University (previous holders of the role including Helena Kennedy, Jon Snow, Shami Chakrabarti and Katherine Grainger) and was officially installed in May 2023.

 Personal life

 Joseph lived in the Loire Valley, France, with his French ex-wife Emmanuelle and their son, before moving back to his native London.
-Joseph supports the Brazil national football team.
+He supports the Brazil national football team.